The Three-Protocol Stack for Agent Intelligence

 "Continual learning shifts rigor toward memory provenance and retention...
 The winners will not only pick strong models, they will build the control plane that keeps those models correct, current, and cost-efficient." — The [&] Protocol is that control plane: capability composition, context provenance, and governance constraints as a formal specification.

-Agent Memory Funding Explosion: $56M+ Direct Competitor Capital
+Agent Memory Funding: $48M+ in Direct Competitor Capital

 Memory as a First-Class Primitive